dnsimple/dnsimple-support/content/articles/faq-ssl-certificates.markdown

 1.  #### Do I need to host the domain with DNSimple to purchase an SSL certificate?

-    Not for Codomo certificates.
+    Not for Standard certificates.
 You can purchase an SSL certificate for a domain that is not hosted with us.
 However you will need to add the domain to your account in order to be able to request the certificate.
 You also need a valid, active subscription.

     Just follow the general instruction explained in the [Getting Started](/articles/getting-started-ssl-certificates) guide.
 When you are asked to add the domain to purchase the certificate, select the option to add a domain without transferring or registering it.